Fathers Day Gifts - Sitewide Header

 Studies are the all important activity in your teen's life.
 While you cannot make it disappear (though your teen sure wishes it) or even make it fun, you can make it comfortable enough for your teen to have one less excuse!

 The study desk and chair become an important part of the teen bedroom furniture.
-Make sure the desk is large enough to accommodate his computer and its accessories as well as the inevitable pile of books.
+Make sure the desk is large enough to accommodate their computer and its accessories as well as the inevitable pile of books.
 The chair should be comfortable to allow for the long hours of exam preparations without straining the back.

-4. Extra Storage through Bookcase and Shelving
+5. Extra Storage through Bookcase and Shelving

 The most common complaint of parents is that their teens aren't organized.
 It is not enough to provide plenty of storage unless it is easily accessible too.
 Bookcases and Shelves are teen bedroom furniture must-haves.